Andy Murray: 2006: First ATP title and British No. 1

 The 2006 season saw Murray compete on the full circuit for the first time and split with his coach Mark Petchey and team up with Brad Gilbert.

 At San Jose in February, Murray defeated a top ten player for the first time, Andy Roddick.
 Murray went on to win the title, beating No. 11 Lleyton Hewitt.
 As a result, Murray became the British No. 1 later that month, ending Tim Henman's seven-year run.
 Murray was now world No. 42, Greg Rusedski No. 43, and Tim Henman No. 49.
 Rusedski regained his British No. 1 status on 15 May for eight weeks.

 Murray suffered a straight sets defeat at the Australian Open, to Juan Ignacio Chela in the first round and to Gaël Monfils at the French Open, in five sets.
-Murray reached the fourth round for the first time at both Wimbledon (beating 3rd seed Andy Roddick in the 3rd round) and the US Open.
+Murray reached the fourth round for the first time at both Wimbledon, (beating 3rd seed Andy Roddick in the 3rd round) before losing to Baghdatis and the US Open before losing to Davydenko.

 Murray played in Davis Cup ties against Serbia, Israel and Ukraine.
 Murray missed the opening singles matches before losing the doubles as Britain lost their tie against Serbia.
 During the tie with Israel, Murray won his rubber and lost the doubles before pulling out with a neck injury before the reverse singles, as Britain lost the tie.
 Against Ukraine, Murray won both his singles rubbers, but lost the doubles, as Britain won the tie.

 At the Masters, Murray lost in the first round in Miami, Monte Carlo and Rome.
 Murray went out of the tournaments in Indian Wells and Hamburg in the second round.
 Murray reached his first Masters semi-final in Toronto at the Rogers Cup, losing to Richard Gasquet.

 At Cincinnati, Murray became only one of two players, alongside Rafael Nadal, to defeat Roger Federer in 2006, breaking the Swiss star's 55 match winning streak on hard courts.
 He lost two rounds later to Andy Roddick, but broke into the top 20 for the first time.
 In the final two Masters events in Madrid and Paris, Murray exited both tournaments at the last-16 stage ending his season, with losses to Novak Djokovic and Dominik Hrbatý.
 Murray was a finalist at the Legg Mason Tennis Classic.
 Playing doubles with his brother in Bangkok the pair reached the final.
 After the French Open, where Murray was injured again, he revealed that his bones hadn't fully grown, causing him to suffer from cramps and back problems.
 He finished the year ranked 17.